ben-newell/configuration/README.md

 | `.zprofile`                |
 # Troubleshooting

+Still not getting spotlight to work properly in Catalina, or Mojave, however, in Mojave the spotlight menu bar shortcut is gone which is not the case in Catalina.
+Have the same menu bar shortcut issue with notification center can't remove it in Catalina but can in Mojave.

+Need to set screen save setting to "Never".

+Is spotlight reindexed after installation of new apps?
+Every time?

+Automatically set display to "More room"?

+Brew casks not installing?

 For installer isnt getting wget.
 Working on that now.

 After rebooting and checking the install of oh-my-zsh or anything of the sort and then you get the "insecure" $PATH warning try logging out of zsh again and opening a new window or new tab from the loggout window.